-If you’re looking to make a profit from STEEM there are better ways than earning it by creating and publishing content, especially if you’re just starting out.
-New users of the Steemit platform rarely see their posts go viral straight away and established users with more clout cast votes that carry more weight.
+If you’re looking to make a profit from STEEM there are better ways than earning it by creating and publishing content, especially if you’re just starting out with cryptocurrencies.
+New users of the Steemit platform rarely see their posts go viral straight away and established users with more clout cast votes (known as Steem Power) that carry more weight.

 How to buy STEEM online – step-by-step guide

 Step 1.
 Get a suitable wallet

 You won’t be hard pushed to find a decent wallet for your STEEM as there are loads out there.
 To narrow down the search, we’ve listed some of the more popular STEEM compatible wallets for you to use once you buy STEEM coins:

 Steemit Wallet: If you’re a regular on the Steemit platform it makes sense to use the Steemit Wallet, but there are better wallets out there.

 Vessel: This desktop client is compatible with macOS, Windows and Linux and has everything you need when storing STEEM on your pc or laptop.

 ESteem: If you’re looking for a mobile app, then look no further than ESteem.
 It works on both iOS and Android and is one of the easier to use STEEM wallet apps we looked at.

 If you don’t have the time or energy to produce content for the Steem platform, there’s a handy shortcut to owning STEEM – simply visit an exchange and buy STEEM.
 There are quite a few STEEM exchanges out there, so we’ve listed some of the more popular ones:

 - Binance: You can trade over one-hundred different cryptocurrencies on Binance so it’s a great place to start when you’re looking to buy STEEM.